kosch104/DBD_fps_unlocker/README.md

 ## How to use

-Click on [Releases](https://github.com/kosch104/DBD_fps_unlocker/releases) and Download the latest version.
+Click on [Releases](https://github.com/kosch104/DBD_fps_unlocker/releases) and download the latest version.
 It's a single file, just save it anywhere you want.

 Execute the file - the preset path should work fine for most people.
 Just enter the number of FPS you want your limit to be and press the button.
 Done!